Trump EPA chief Scott Pruitt resigns as ethical scandals mount

-Environmental Protection Agency Administrator Scott Pruitt has resigned, President Donald Trump announced Thursday, ending a tenure marked by allegations of misconduct.
+WASHINGTON – Environmental Protection Agency Administrator Scott Pruitt resigned Thursday, ending a tenure marked by allegations of misconduct that led to repeated calls for his ouster and embarrassed President Donald Trump.

+Pruitt, a former Oklahoma state attorney general, was accused of spending extravagantly on travel and security, of asking aides to run personal errands and of accepting favorable terms for the rental of a condo owned by the wife of an energy lobbyist.

+A government watchdog agency concluded earlier this year that the installation of a $43,000 soundproof telephone booth for Pruitt violated congressional appropriations law.

+But Pruitt worked aggressively to roll back regulations that Trump and his allies viewed as burdensome to businesses.
+That won him praise from the president, who stood by his embattled EPA chief for months.

-"Within the Agency Scott has done an outstanding job, and I will always be thankful to him for this," Trump said, not mentioning the scandals that befell Pruitt.
+"Within the Agency Scott has done an outstanding job, and I will always be thankful to him for this," Trump wrote on Twitter as he announced Pruitt's resignation.

 Pruitt and his allies including Sen. Ted Cruz, R-Texas, claimed he was the target of a leftwing conspiracy to get rid of him because of his aggressive efforts to undo Obama-era rules.
 By shedding Pruitt, the president has lost his most ardent and effective deregulator.